[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 이 제품은 비싼 반면에 성능이 굉장히 좋습니다.

-This product is expensive, whereas it has a good quality.
+This product was expensive, but it is of good quality.

-In this sentence, 비싸다 “to be expensive” is an adjective which does not have a final consonant.
-So, you attach -ㄴ 반면에 to make 비싼 반면에, “it is expensive, whereas.”
+In this sentence, 비싸다 “to be expensive” is an adjective that does not have a final consonant.
+So, you attach -ㄴ 반면에 to make 비싼 반면에 “it is costly, whereas.”
 OK?

 Quiz

-Then, let’s deepen our understanding more through some quizzes.
+Then, let’s deepen our understanding through some quizzes.

 Which one is the correct answer?